 Few mysteries are as captivating as the Voynich manuscript—an illustrated book written in a completely unknown language that has puzzled linguists, cryptographers, and historians for centuries.
 Despite countless attempts, no translation has ever been accepted.
-But in 2018, a new approach offered a glimmer of hope: artificial intelligence tries to decipher Voynich manuscript using algorithms capable of detecting hidden linguistic patterns.
+But in 2018, a new approach offered a glimmer of hope: artificial intelligence entered the scene, using algorithms capable of detecting hidden linguistic patterns — sometimes in an attempt to point to a possible language, sometimes simply to test whether the text follows any internal logic.

 The initiative came from a team at the University of Alberta in Canada, which applied modern natural language processing techniques to the mysterious text.
 The researchers wanted to go further—seeking out any logic behind the seemingly incomprehensible writing, and perhaps even identifying the language concealed in the code.